Ananddiwate02/nimap/README.md

 oMySQL Driver
 oSpring Boot DevTools
 oHibernate
-2.Step 2: Set up application.properties to connect with MySQL or H2 for testing(I have Used H2).
+2.Step 2: Set up application.properties to connect with MySQL or H2 for testing.
 3.Step 3:Create Category and Product Entities - Define Category and Product entities.
 4.Step 4: Create Repository Interfaces - Set up repository interfaces for Category and Product.
 5.Step 5:Create Controller for CRUD Operations - Create a controller for performing Create, Read, Update, Delete operations for both categories and products.